SuzeShardlow/SuzeShardlow.github.io/_posts/2020-08-14-wtf-is-a-recession.md

 People cut back their spending in various ways.
 They can stop buying things completely (eg decide not to upgrade electronics) or they can buy fewer things (eg clothes).
 They can also modify their spending habits.
 For example, people can't live without food and there is only so far they can go with cutting their supermarket spending.
 However, if they are accustomed to eating out and they don't want to cook all the time, they might stop eating in restaurants and switch to the cheaper option of buying takeaways instead.

 This is why fast food outlets often experience an increase in business during a recession.
 The COVID situation also saw many people buying more takeaways in a bid to help ensure local, independent businesses survived the pandemic.

-## What is a depression, as opposed to a recession?

-- a depression is a recession that lasts ages (cite The Great Depression in the USA and its causes and also mention when the last one in the UK was)

 ## What does recession mean for you?